DanWahlin/express-convention-routes/readme.md

     var router = require('express-convention-routes');

     router.load(app, {
-        //Defaults to "./controllers" but showing for example
+        // Defaults to "./controllers" but showing for example
         routesDirectory: './controllers',

-        //Root directory where your server is running
+        // Root directory where your server is running
         rootDirectory: __dirname,

         //Root url of partial convention routes ('/api/ for instance')
+        // Defaults to '/'
         rootDirectory: '/',

-        //Do you want the created routes to be shown in the console?
+        // Do you want the created routes to be shown in the console?
         logRoutes: true
     });